ales-tsurko/DNMKit/README.md

 ```
 Title: This is my Title
 ```

+This is the title which will show up on the iPad ScoreSelector to be chosen from by the performer.

 N.B.: Richer metadata to be added over time (Composer, Dates, Ensembles, notes for Electronics, etc.).